nilloBE/automating-aws-with-python/README.md

 # automating-aws-with-python
-a follow up from the cloudguru training
+Repository for the A Cloud guru course # follow up from the cloudguru training